Tigranes IV: Kingship of Armenia

 Tigranes III died before 8 BC.
 In 8 BC, the Armenians installed Tigranes IV as King as the successor to his father.
-In accordance with Oriental custom or Hellenistic custom, Tigranes IV married his sister Erato in order to preserve the purity of the Artaxiad Royal blood line.
-Erato through marriage to her brother, became Queen and his Queen consort.
-From their sibling union at an unknown date, Erato bore Tigranes IV an unnamed daughter who later married King Pharasmanes I of Iberia who ruled from 1 until 58, and by whom he had three sons: Mithridates I of Iberia, Rhadamistus and Amazaspus (Amazasp) who is known from a Greek inscription found in Rome.
+In accordance with Oriental custom or Hellenistic custom, Tigranes IV married his sister Erato in order to preserve the purity of the Artaxiad royal blood line.
+Erato through marriage to her brother, became queen and his queen consort.
+From their sibling union at an unknown date, Erato bore Tigranes IV a daughter, whose name is unknown, who later married King Pharasmanes I of Iberia who ruled from 1 until 58, and by whom he had three sons: Mithridates I of Iberia, Rhadamistus and Amazaspus (Amazasp) who is known from a Greek inscription found in Rome.

-Although Tigranes IV and Erato were Roman Client Monarchs governing Armenia, they were both anti Roman and were not the choices of the Roman emperor Augustus for the Armenian throne, as their dual rule did not have Roman approval and they leaned towards Parthia for support.
+Although Tigranes IV and Erato were Roman client monarchs governing Armenia, they were both anti-Roman and were not the choices of the Roman emperor Augustus for the Armenian throne, as their dual rule did not have Roman approval and they leaned towards Parthia for support.

 Rome and Parthia competed with one another for their protégés to have influence and govern Armenia.
-Roman Historian of the 4th century, Sextus Rufus informs us that anti-Roman sentiment was building in Armenia during the reign of Tigranes IV and Erato.
+Roman historian of the 4th century Sextus Rufus informs us that anti-Roman sentiment was building in Armenia during the reign of Tigranes IV and Erato.
 Rufus also emphasizes that the Kingdom of Armenia was very strong during this period.

-The dispossessed and the discontent of the ruling Artaxiad monarchs and their subjects towards Ancient Rome had instigated war with the aid of King Phraates V of Parthia.
-To avoid a full-scale war with Rome, Phraates V soon ceased his support to the Armenian ruling Monarchs.
+The dispossessed and the discontent of the ruling Artaxiad monarchs and their subjects towards ancient Rome had instigated war with the aid of King Phraates V of Parthia.
+To avoid a full-scale war with Rome, Phraates V soon ceased his support to the Armenian ruling monarchs.
 This lead Tigranes IV and Erato, acknowledging Roman suzerainty; sending their good wishes and submission to Rome.
 Augustus receiving their submission to Rome and good wishes, allowed them to remain in power.

 Tigranes IV issued bronze coins with portraits of himself with Augustus with the inscription in Greek βασιλεύς μέγας νέος Τιγράνης (of great new king Tigranes), also issued coins shared by Erato with the inscription in Greek Έρατω βασιλέως Τιγράνου άδελφή (Erato, sister of King Tigranes).
 Other coinage Tigranes IV and Erato issued together, is a portrait of Tigranes IV heavily bearded with Erato with the Greek legend great king, Tigranes.

 Sometime about 1 AD Tigranes IV was killed in battle, perhaps ending an internal Armenian revolt of those who were infuriated by the royal couple becoming allies to Rome.
 The war and the chaos that occurred afterwards, Erato abdicated her throne and ended her rule over Armenia.

-From the situation surrounding Tigranes IV and Erato, the Armenians requested to Augustus, a new Armenian King.
-Augustus found and appointed Ariobarzanes as the new King of Armenia in 1 AD (or 2).
-Ariobarzanes through his father was a distant relative of the Artaxiad Dynasty as he was a descendant of an unnamed Artaxiad Princess who was a sister of King Artavasdes II of Armenia who married Ariobarzanes' paternal ancestor Mithridates, a previous ruling King of Media Atropatene.
+From the situation surrounding Tigranes IV and Erato, the Armenians requested to Augustus, a new Armenian king.
+Augustus found and appointed Ariobarzanes as the new king of Armenia in 1 AD (or 2).
+Ariobarzanes through his father was a distant relative of the Artaxiad dynasty as he was a descendant of an Artaxiad princess whose name is unknown who was a sister of King Artavasdes II of Armenia who married Ariobarzanes' paternal ancestor Mithridates, a previous ruling king of Media Atropatene.